Belgium's fries spared from national coronavirus lockdown

 Fries are typically sold in paper cones from roadside shacks or trailers.
 There are some 5,000 of them in Belgium, making them some 10 times more common per capita than McDonald's restaurants in the United States.

-Belgium has sought to have Belgian potato fries and the culture around them recognised as global heritage alongside its beer-making tradition.
+Belgium has sought to have Belgian potato fries and the culture around them recognized as global heritage alongside its beer-making tradition.